TinyCsvParser/TinyCsvParser/TinyCsvParser/Documentation/source/sections/tutorials/custom_formats.rst

 These values cannot be parsed with the default date format, but in `TinyCsvParser`_ a :csharp:`DateTimeConverter` with the custom date time format can be used for the mapping.

-To use the custom converter, you are simply using the :csharp:`WithCustomConverter` method to define a custom converter for the property mapping.
+To use the custom converter, you are simply pass the Converter to the :csharp:`MapProperty` method to define a custom converter for the property mapping.

 .. code-block:: csharp